 Ingredient rundown for baked ziti

-One of the best things about this cheesy pasta bake is how easy it is, especially because there aren't a ton of ingredients in it:
+One of the best things about this baked ziti recipe with ricotta is how easy it is, especially because there aren’t a ton of ingredients in it:

 ⇢ You can find the full ingredient list + measurements in the recipe card directly below.